facebookarchive/AsyncDisplayKit/_docs/layout-api-sizing.md

 permalink: /docs/layout-api-sizing.html
 ---

-##Question

-"I don't think I have a clear understanding of `ASRelativeDimension` / `ASRelativeSizeRange`, and I often see many similar methods to create these structures."

-##Answer

 The easiest way to understand the compound dimension types in the Layout API is to see all the units in relation to one another.

 <img src="/static/images/layout-api-sizing-1.png">